 Acetylcholine is a chemical messenger, or neurotransmitter, that plays an important role in brain and muscle function.
 Imbalances in acetylcholine are linked with chronic conditions, such as Alzheimer’s disease and Parkinson’s disease.

-Acetylcholine was the first neurotransmitter discovered.
+Acetylcholine was the

 There is no proven way to maintain ideal levels of acetylcholine and prevent neurological diseases.
 However, researchers are developing advanced treatments to help people with these health conditions live longer, healthier lives.

 In this article, we look at how acetylcholine is linked with various health conditions, including Alzheimer’s disease, myasthenia gravis, and Parkinson’s disease.
 We also discuss treatments for acetylcholine-related conditions.

 Its symptoms include severe memory loss and problems with the ability to think that interfere with daily life.
 There is no cure for Alzheimer’s disease.

 Experts do not know what causes Alzheimer’s disease.
 However, they know that many people with the condition have lower levels of acetylcholine.
 Alzheimer’s disease damages cells that produce and use acetylcholine.

 Certain medications can increase levels of acetylcholine.
 They do this by blocking the action of enzymes that break down the neurotransmitter.

 The primary enzyme in this group is called acetylcholinesterase (AChE), and drugs that make these enzymes less active are called AChE inhibitors or cholinesterase inhibitors.